nikpapag/harness-cie-workshop/README.md

 5. **Run** the pipeline created in previous steps

+6. **Approve canary deployment** before progressing to the next step

 **Change the Flag via the UI**

 1. From the left hand menu in Harness, go to **Feature Flags** → **Target Management**